suncoast-devs/handbook/lessons/misc-quick-reference/cs-linq.md

 and processes it down into a single value.
 Thus why it is often called `reduce`.

 > Returns a single value.
 It starts with a value we will call the
 > `current value`.
-The given expression gets to use, one a a time, the current
+The given expression gets to use, one at a time, the current
 > value and the item from the list, returning a new `current value`.

-A good example is to be able to take a list and turn it into a total
+A good example is to be able to take a list and turn it into a total.

 ```csharp
 // Find the total revenue for all movies